Hart Senate Office Building: Mountains and Clouds

 Some time after the installation of the work, the motor malfunctioned and the mobile portion of Mountains and Clouds stopped rotating.
 When this happened is unclear, with one source saying shortly after the work's installation and another saying about 2005.
 In 2015, Senator Chris Murphy began a fundraising effort to restore the mobile to operation.

 Mountains and Clouds is considered a one-of-a-kind work, as it is the only work by Calder to combine a mobile and a stabile.
 "He had mounted the forms atop one another before, but had never used them separately in a single piece as he anticipated to do with moving clouds and stationary mountains," says Capitol Hill reporter Justin Cox.

 After the 2011 Virginia earthquake, there were concerns that the mobile might have become unsafe.
 It was lowered to the ground in 2014, and a complete safety check of the work conducted.
 It was restored to its suspended position in 2015.

+Events

 Anthrax attack

-On October 15, 2001, several suites of this building became contaminated by the release of anthrax powder from an envelope mailed to Senate Majority Leader Tom Daschle in the 2001 anthrax attacks.
+On October 15, 2001, several suites of the building became contaminated by the release of anthrax powder from an envelope mailed to Senate Majority Leader Tom Daschle in the 2001 anthrax attacks.
 The building was closed October 17, 2001, displacing hundreds of Senate staff.
 The building was decontaminated using chlorine dioxide gas from November to December 2001, and the building reopened January 23, 2002.

+2025 birthday party

+On October 15, 2025, Jim Justice hosted a birthday party for his dog Babydog in the Hart Senate Office Building in spite of a federal government shutdown at the time.
+The party was attended by fans, journalists, and politicians such as Tommy Tuberville and Chuck Grassley.
+Cakes and snacks shaped like Babydog were served.

 Committee offices

-As of 2016, three Senate committees had offices located inside Hart Senate Office Building:
+As of 2025, three Senate committees had offices located inside Hart Senate Office Building: